-With TripMate Emergency Medical Insurance coverage, travellers covered under the policy can access a range of services including licensed ambulance services, in-patient or out-patient hospital services for emergency medical care, x-rays, laboratory procedures, prescription drugs and more.
+With TripMate Emergency Medical Insurance coverage, travellers covered under the policy can access a range of services including hospitalization and outpatient treatment, ambulance services, x-rays, prescription drugs and more.

 While no one plans to get sick or hurt during their vacation, it can happen.
-The challenge is only a fraction of the costs related to visiting a hospital or doctor outside of Canada can be covered by a government program like the Ontario Health Insurance Plan (OHIP) or the Régie de l’assurance maladie du Québec (RAMQ).
+The challenge is only a fraction of the costs related to visiting a hospital or doctor outside of Canada will be covered by a provincial healthcare program like the Ontario Health Insurance Plan (OHIP) or the Régie de l’assurance maladie du Québec (RAMQ).
 In fact, it’s often less than 10%.
 That’s why emergency medical insurance is important to include in your trip planning.